AlickMitchell/alickmitchell.github.io/content/posts/link_redundancy_with_administrative_distance/index.md

 |OSPF            | 110|
 |RIP             | 120|

-Above we can see some values for routing protcols, static and connected routes.
+Above we can see some values for routing protocols, static and connected routes.

 Administrative distance comes into play when we have two identical routes, but they are provided by different methods.